-- (1) A local government may impose differential general rates according to any, or a combination, of the following characteristics - (a) the purpose for which the land is zoned under a town planning scheme in force under the Town Planning and Development Act 1928;

-- (b) the predominant purpose for which the land is held or used as determined by the local government; - (c) whether or not the land is vacant land; or - (d) any other characteristic or combination of characteristics prescribed. - (2) Regulations may - (a) specify the characteristics under subsection (1) which a local government is to use; or - (b) limit the characteristics under subsection (1) which a local government is permitted to use. - (3) In imposing a differential general rate a local government is not to, without the approval of the Minister, impose a differential general rate which is more than twice the lowest differential general rate imposed by it. - (4) If during a financial year, the characteristics of any land which form the basis for the imposition of a differential general rate have changed, the local government is not to, on account of that change, amend the assessment of rates payable on that land in respect of that financial year but this subsection does not apply in any case where section 6.40(1)(a) applies.
+- A local government may impose differential general rates (1) according to any, or a combination, of the following characteristics - the purpose for which the land is zoned under a (a) townlocal planning scheme in force under the Town Planning and Development Act 19282005; - the predominant purpose for which the land is held or (b) used as determined by the local government; - whether or not the land is vacant land; or (c) - any other characteristic or combination of characteristics prescribed. - Regulations may (2) - specify the characteristics under subsection (1) which a local government is to use; or - limit the characteristics under subsection (1) which a local government is permitted to use. - (3) In imposing a differential general rate a local government is not to, without the approval of the Minister, impose a differential general rate which is more than twice the lowest differential general rate imposed by it.